microsoft/nni/docs/en_US/Compression/QuickStart.rst

    pruner = LevelPruner(model, config_list, optimizer_finetune)
    model = pruner.compress()

 Then, you can train your model using traditional training approach (e.g., SGD), pruning is applied transparently during the training.
-Some pruners prune once at the beginning, the following training can be seen as fine-tune.
-Some pruners prune your model iteratively, the masks are adjusted epoch by epoch during training.
+Some pruners (e.g., L1FilterPruner, FPGMPruner) prune once at the beginning, the following training can be seen as fine-tune.
+Some pruners (e.g., AGPPruner) prune your model iteratively, the masks are adjusted epoch by epoch during training.

 Note that, ``pruner.compress`` simply adds masks on model weights, it does not include fine-tuning logic.
 If users want to fine tune the compressed model, they need to write the fine tune logic by themselves after ``pruner.compress``.